OxygenGroupBE/AIHackathon2024/CoPilotFormulas/readme.md

 - Stieven Vermoesen: stv@astena.be

 ## Problem Statement
-When you need to process calculation formulas in al it demands extensive develoment.
+When you need to process calculation formulas in AL it demands extensive develoment.
+Also, it usually has to be flexible: users tend to change formulas, parameters, ... .

+## Solution Overview
-This framework uses copilot to figure out the formula, and calculate the result.
+This new module uses copilot to figure out the formula, and calculate the result.
 The module is intended to be an API, for other functionalities to benefit from it.

-## Solution Overview
-Dynamicaly calculation formulas, using the user his imput.

 Main features: understanding formulas, and calculate result by providing parameters with values.

 ## Accomplishments